microsoft/azure-spring-boot/azure-keyvault-secrets-spring-boot-starter-sample/README.md

-#Azure Key Vault secret Spring Boot Starter Sample
+#Azure Key Vault Secrets Spring Boot Starter Sample
-This sample illustrates how to use [Azure Key Vault secret Spring Boot Starter](../azure-keyvault-secret-spring-boot-starter/README.md).
+This sample illustrates how to use [Azure Key Vault Secrets Spring Boot Starter](../azure-keyvault-secrets-spring-boot-starter/README.md).

 In this sample, a secret named `spring-datasource-url` is stored into an Azure Key Vault, and a sample Spring application will use its value as a configuraiton property value.